canvacanva/Migrate-MacOs-to-Domain/README.md

 # Migrate-MacOs-to-Domain

 ### Join Domain
-Copy all files in a USb key or root
+Copy all files in a USB key or root drive.

 Change with desidered Mac machine name
 ```
 sudo su